ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

 {: #power-vs-os}

-### Bring your own OS product license
+### Bring your own License (BYOL) for OS
 {: #power-vs-os-byol}

+Linux&reg; OS that uses an OS Image that is provided by {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s, requires the OS License (BYOL) to be provided.
+This option is supported by SAP.

+Unix&reg; OS that uses an OS Image that is provided {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s, can use either a monthly subscription or BYOL.
+This option is supported by SAP.
-When you have your own operating system license, you can install it on your virtual server based on the vendor's instructions.
-For more information about custom images, see [OS for IBM Power Virtual Servers](/docs/sap?topic=sap-compute-os-design-considerations#os-power).

-Remember, the OS you choose must be certified for SAP and have access to the necessary OS Packages for SAP.
+When you have your own operating system license, you install it based on the vendor's instructions.
+The OS you choose must be certified for SAP and have access to the necessary OS Packages for SAP.

+For more information, see [OS for IBM Power Virtual Servers](/docs/sap?topic=sap-compute-os-design-considerations#os-power).

+### Bring your own OS
+{: #power-vs-os-byos}

+Linux&reg; OS that uses an OS Image that is provided by / created by a customer, is **not** supported by SAP.

+Unix&reg; OS that uses an OS Image that is provided by / created by a customer, is supported by SAP.

+For more information, see [Bring-your-own-OS (custom OS Image and BYOL License)](/docs/sap?topic=sap-compute-os-design-considerations#os-byos) and [OS for IBM Power Virtual Servers](/docs/sap?topic=sap-compute-os-design-considerations#os-power).

 ### Configuring SUSE for the SAP HANA or SAP NetWeaver workload
 {: #power-vs-configure_system}